Local Food Infrastructure

 Key survey takeaways: single landing page with searchable directory and downloadable data; county breakdown; easy to navigate; policy/advocacy; food assessment resources (KBR did this).
 Challenges for updating information were identified.

 In early 2024, NCLFC began to facilitate an advisory group that was interested in moving the Local Food Infrastructure mapping project forward; which, combined efforts of people that were previously involved with the regional food assessment work.
+We currently meet quarterly to stay connected and provide updates.
+We are actively looking for funding this project.

 The purpose of an updated local food infrastructure map would be to foster collaboration within local food value chains in NC that utilizes a community-based approach to data collection.
 Technical assistance trainings, workshops, and peer learning visits further enhance the usability of the project and help organizations identify and leverage assets that improve economic vitality and local food value chains across the state.